dzeveckij/youtube-summarizer-extension/README.md

 Please be aware that using the Gemini service may be subject to Google's terms and policies.
 If you have billing enabled for Google Cloud services, charges for Gemini API usage may apply.
 This extension does not control or manage these charges.

-For further details, please refer to the [Privacy Policy](PRIVACY.md).
+For further details regarding data handling, please refer to the [Privacy Policy](PRIVACY.md).

 ## Installation